antonk52/lilconfig/readme.md

 |stopDir                 | ✅        |
 |transform               | ✅        |

-## Loaders examples
+## Loaders example

-If you need the YAML support you can provide your own loader, see example below
+If you need the YAML support you can provide your own loader

 ```js
 import {lilconig} from 'lilconfig';